-- matches 0 or more characters - ? matches exactly one character - [] are used to match any individual character within the brackets, with "-" meaning match anything between the character preceding and the character following the "-" - {} are used to match any of the comma-separated strings or regex expressions within the braces
+- \ matches 0 or more characters - ? matches exactly one character - [] are used to match any individual character within the brackets, with "-" meaning match anything between the character preceding and the character following the "-" - {} are used to match any of the comma-separated strings or wildcard expressions within the braces

-A "/" will match only exactly a single "/" in a geometry name, e.g. as a boundary for a hierarchy level.
-A "//" will match a single "/", or two "/"s any number of hierarchy levels apart; "//" can be used to specify a match at any hierarchy depth.

-If a regex ends with "//", the final "" will only match leaf geometries in the hierarchy.
-A regex expression of "//" by itself will match all leaf geometries in an entire scene, while a regex expression of "////" will match all geometries at any level, including nested geometries, and a regex expression of "/a/b/c////" will match all geometries at any level below "/a/b/c".
-It should be noted that for a mesh with partitions, it is the partitions and not the mesh which are treated as leaf geometry by MaterialX regex expressions using "//".
-Regex expressions will only match scene locations representing renderable geometry, not arbitrary intermediate "parent" locations.
+Additionally, a "/" will match only exactly a single "/" in a geometry name, e.g. as a boundary for a hierarchy level, while a "//" will match a single "/", or two "/"s any number of hierarchy levels apart; "//" can be used to specify a match at any hierarchy depth.
+If a geometry name ends with "//\", the final "\" will only match leaf geometries in the hierarchy.
+A geometry name of "//\" by itself will match all leaf geometries in an entire scene, while the name "//\//" will match all geometries at any level, including nested geometries, and the name "/a/b/c//\//" will match all geometries at any level below "/a/b/c".
+It should be noted that for a mesh with partitions, it is the partitions and not the mesh which are treated as leaf geometry by MaterialX geometry names using "//\".
+Wildcard expressions will only match scene locations representing renderable geometry, not arbitrary intermediate "parent" locations.

-Regex expressions can also be further restricted to match only a subset of geometry types by following the regex string with (type=geomtype), where geomtype is a comma-separated list of types from the list: "poly", "mesh", "partition", "curve", "volume", and "procedural".
-For example, regex="/a/b//foo(type=mesh)" will match all geometries of type subdivision surface mesh whose name begins with "/a/b/" and contains the string "foo".
+Geometry name wildcards can also be further restricted to match only a subset of geometry types by following the string with (type=geomtype), where geomtype is a comma-separated list of types from the list: "poly", "mesh", "partition", "curve", "volume", and "procedural".
+For example, geom="/a/b//\foo\(type=mesh)" will match all geometries of type subdivision surface mesh whose name begins with "/a/b/" and contains the string "foo".